raycast/extensions/extensions/gmail/README.md

   15. Press `Create`
   16. Now copy and paste the shown Client ID into the Preferences of this extension

-Now you should be able to manage your GMail account with Raycast.
+Now you should be able to manage your Gmail account with Raycast.